2014 New England Patriots season: Week 9: vs. Denver Broncos

 Tom Brady completed 33 of 53 passes for 333 yards, with 4 touchdowns and 1 interception.
 Rob Gronkowski had 9 catches for 105 yards and 1 TD, and Julian Edelman added 9 catches for 89 yards and a TD.
 Peyton Manning was 34 of 57 for 438 yards and 2 touchdowns, but added 2 interceptions.
 Both running games struggled, limited to 109 combined yards on the ground.
 With the win, the Patriots took the lead in the race for the AFC's #1 seed, which they would not relinquish, and made them the team to beat in the AFC.
 It was Tom Brady's eleventh win in sixteen career meetings against Manning and was the Patriots' largest margin of victory over Manning since 2001.
+This would ultimately be Manning’s final game at Gillette Stadium, as he retired the following season.

 Week 11: at Indianapolis Colts

 The 7–2 Patriots faced the 6–3 Colts in a primetime match up on Sunday Night Football, with two of the best passing offenses in the NFL.
 The Patriots came in looking for their sixth straight win.